DiegoSalado/TripAdvisorScraper/README.md

-# Data_Analist_Challenge
+# TripAdvisor Scraper

-## Challenge for Jr. Data Analysts.
-This is a end-to-end solution for the challenge to do the following:
+This is a end-to-end solution for:

 - Scrap information from TripAdvisor Mexico (www.tripadvisor.com.mx).
 We’re looking for information regarding restaurants in Mexico, the latitude and longitude, number of reviews, ranking, etc...
 Get as much information as you can.
 - Clean and treat the data.